futursolo/stellation/templates/default/README.md

-# Getting Started with Stackable
+# Getting Started with Stellation

-This project is created with Stackable.
+This project is created with Stellation.

 # Available Commands